loadsmart/blog/content/posts/2025-06-27-elastic-cloud-migration/index.md

 ## Automation and Safety First

-The migration strategy emphasized automation and rollback.
+The migration strategy emphasized automation and rollback capabilities.
 We used [Elastic Curator](https://github.com/elastic/curator) to take hourly [snapshots](https://www.elastic.co/docs/deploy-manage/tools/snapshot-and-restore) and built robust Python workflows for restoration, validation, and data consistency checks.

 Instead of manual checks, we built automated validations to compare document counts, field mappings, and shard layouts across clusters.
-Although Elasticsearch snapshots already ensure consistency, we added these extra controls to catch any writes that might slip in during the cut over.
+Although Elasticsearch snapshots already ensure consistency, we added these extra controls to catch any writes that might slip in during the cutover.
 If anything was off, our pre-migration snapshots were ready for a rollback–a safety we didn’t end up needing, but one that gave us confidence throughout the process.

 ## The Migration in Action